sgmlguru/xproc-batch/xspec-tools/README.md

 **NOTE! `0-step1.xsl.xml` is a copy of the unchanged input file, copied to the temp folder by the conversion pipeline when generating and running the XSpec tests.**

-We can't apply XSpec tests directly on the inputs and outputs of a pipeline, of course, since XSpecs act on a single XSLT, not a series of them.
+We can't apply XSpec tests directly on the inputs and outputs of a pipeline, of course, since XSpecs act on a single XSLT, not a sequence of them.
 Neither can we apply an XSpec test on a batch of input and output files since XSpecs act on a single file at a time.

 This means that we need to create one XSpec test per transformation.
 An XSpec `step1.xspec`, for example, might test the first transformation step.
 It will only act on a single input and output at a time.
 For example: